 Finally, this trim is with ads, and to be honest, there is a tonne of ads here.
 Showing ads to users is how such freemium apps work and operate.

 Premium User (starts at $3.99)

 With the premium tier, you get massive cloud storage of 2TB.
 There are ultra-fast downloads and video backups done at their original quality.
-You can add up to 50,000 files where each file can be up to 20GB (app only).
+You can add up to 50,000 files; each file can be up to 20GB (app only).

-There’s 1080p of maximum video playback resolution on-board.
-Moving on, you get a coffer of 2TB, and maximum retention for files deleted and in the recycle bin is 30 days.
+There’s 1080p of maximum video playback resolution on board.
+Moving on, you get a coffer of 2TB, and the maximum retention for files deleted and in the recycle bin is 30 days.
 Finally, this version is ad-free and allows for extracting from the cloud.

 Should you trust TeraBox?

 Having 1TB of storage free of cost for a lifetime is lucrative for anyone.
-However, your photos and videos, and other files may contain sensitive information or something that could infringe your security or privacy if someone should get their hands on it.
+However, your photos, videos, and other files may contain sensitive information or something that could infringe on your security or privacy if someone should get their hands on it.

-There are many paid cloud storage services available out there including Google Drive, OneDrive, Dropbox, and others where you can store data without any issue.
+There are many paid cloud storage services available out there, including Google Drive, OneDrive, Dropbox, and others, where you can store data without any issues.
 However, TeraBox looks fishy, and thus, I wouldn’t recommend storing the data there for countless reasons.